Program Disclosures

 Chemical Dependency Counselor Certificate - Kentucky Only

-Kentucky State Board of Alcohol and Drug Counselors Requirements:
+Kentucky State Board of Alcohol and Drug Counselors - Certification Requirements

-The applicant must be at least 18 years of age, and must be able to document the following:
+Applicants must be at least 18 years of age and able to document the following:

-• Passing score on written exam approved by the International Certification Reciprocity Consortium on Alcoholism and Drug Abuse
+• A passing score on a written examination approved by the International Certification & Reciprocity Consortium (IC&RC).

-• Signged agreement to abide by the standards of practice and code of ethics.
+• A signed agreement to abide by the Kentucky Board of Alcohol and Drug Counselors’ standards of practice and code of ethics.